 Applicants should have an understanding of economics.
 At a minimum, we expect some economics courses beyond the principles level.
 However, the ultimate objective of the program is to produce successful economic researchers, so demonstrating the ability to do research is an important criterion.
 This could be accomplished by either having done research previously or via experience as a research assistant.
 In the latter instance, a letter from the supervisor indicating the ability to do research is critical.

 Mathematical preparation is also important.
 The minimum level of mathematical preparation to be considered for admission includes calculus and linear algebra and demonstration of proficiency with mathematics.
 Increasingly, successful applicants will have taken more mathematics.
 In particular, most successful applicants now take real analysis, although that is not a requirement.
-For the 2020-2021 application cycle, we are making the GRE requirement optional.
 Prospective students must include a writing sample of no less than 15 pages.

 Graduate students in economics receive full tuition and stipend support while they are enrolled and making satisfactory progress toward the PhD.
 The division strongly encourages applicants to apply for support from extramural agencies.
 Students who receive competitively funded extramural fellowships, which will be used toward our student support upon matriculating to our programs, may be eligible to receive an educational allowance from the division.
 If you have external funding, please be sure to state that in your application.
 If you don’t have funding when you apply but receive it later, please make sure to communicate this to the department.